RENCI/APSVIZ_STAGEDATA_IRODS/README.md

 # APSVIZ_STAGEDATA

 APSVIZ Project.
-Part of code to move req data to/fro (eventually) Kubernetes instances
+Part of code to move req data to/fro iRODS collections